-In general, you have four options to consider when considering a 401(k) rollover.
+Typically, you have four options to consider when considering a 401(k) rollover.

-If part of your previous 401(k) portfolio includes company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+A knowledgeable financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA